bjornekelund/DXLogICOMScripts/README.md

 selecting them in the *DXLog.net* binary folder, typically `C:\Program Files (x86)\DXLog.net`.

-Since you may want to modify the scripts over time (setting output power etc.), it is also a good idea to pin this project to Visual Studio's startup panel.
+Since you may want to modify the scripts over time (setting scope edges, output power etc.), it is also a good idea to pin this project to Visual Studio's startup panel.

-To install the scripts in *DXLog.net*, enter the scripts manager (Tools->Scripts manager) Add the scripts one by one, give them a good name and assign a key those that need it.
+To install the scripts in *DXLog.net*, enter the scripts manager (Tools->Scripts manager), add the scripts one by one, give them a name and assign a key those that need it.

 | Script               | Suggested Name | Suggested Key                            |